sebas-lon/auto-annotated-portfolio/content/pages/projects/aw-cycles.md

 *   Around 96% of the sales were bikes

-*   The month of June is when the sales sky up
+*   In the months of Dic-Jan the sales sky up

 *   The best customer is Maurice Shan

 *   The bike with the most sales is the Mountain-200 Black, with 42

 *   Most sales are in the west of the states and the UK.

 \*Increase sales of accessories and clothing, since after a year of introducing these two segments it had a share of sales of around 5%